hpaluch-pil/nucleo-93cxx/README.md

-# How to read flash 93LC66C to memory
+# How to read EEPROM 93LC66C to memory

-Here is an attempt how to read contents of [93LC66C] serial flash (see also [93LC66C PDF]) into RAM of [STM NUCLEO-F767ZI] development board.
+Here is an attempt how to read contents of [93LC66C] serial EEPROM (see also [93LC66C PDF]) into RAM of [STM NUCLEO-F767ZI] development board.
 Please read my [Getting started with ST NUCLEO F767ZI Board] for development setup instructions.

 Known bugs and limitations:
-* Usable in debugger only (it reads data from flash to array and loops forever)
+* Usable in debugger only (it reads data from EEPROM to array and loops forever)
-* only 16-bit flash data organization is currently supported (support for 8-bit data is on the way, but not yet tested)
+* only 16-bit EEPROM data organization is currently supported (support for 8-bit data is on the way, but not yet tested)

 ## Source tree